Do you want to run a makeshift ecommerce store?

 So, considering your long term goals, business objectives and overall business perspective, here’s a comparison between Magento and BigCommerce.
 Put simply, a comparison between an open source and a closed source platform.

-Spoiler Alert: Magento wins this comparison by a considerable margin.
+Spoiler Alert: In the comparion of Bigcommerce vs Magento, Magento wins the comparison by a considerable margin.
 Find the table below for a quick snippet view, followed by a detailed explanation.

 Here’s How Magento Takes The Lead